ibm-cloud-architecture/refarch-privatecloud/icp-on-rhel/icp-system-requirements.md

 As an expedient you can create one machine that meets the maximum requirements of the management nodes and clone it.

-*NOTE:* This document reflects the hardware requirements for ICP v2.1.0.3.
-The disk requirements for ICP v2.1.0.3 have changed from ICP v2.1.0.2.
-With ICP v2.1.0.3, the `/var` file system is used much more heavily because all of the content that was in `/opt` has moved to `/var`.
-More details are provided in the body of this document.
+*NOTE:* This document reflects the hardware requirements for ICP v3.1.0.

 Specifying the worker node resource requirements is obviously much more of an "it depends" endeavor.
 The worker node requirements shown in this document are merely a suggestion.
 More precise worker node requirements can only be determined based on the workloads to be run.